scotth82/MyCSNotes/RiceMCS/COMP682_Algorithms.md

 # COMP 682 Algorithms

 ## What Is An Algorithm?
-- Arecipe for a computation
+- A recipe for a computation
 - A computer program that computes something
 - An algorithm always halts!